sim51/graphology-neo4j/README.md

 );
 ```

+### Export a graphology graph as a Cypher script

+You can export a graph as cypher script, with the help of the method `exportToCypher`.

+Example : `const cypherScript = exportToCypher(graph)`

+It generates a cypher script with `CREATE` instructions.

-## The created Graph
+## The graphology Graph

-The created graph is a multi directed graph, where self-loop are allowed (it’s like in Neo4j).
+The graphology created graph is a multi directed graph, where self-loop are allowed (it’s like in Neo4j).
 But in Graphology the notion of `label` for nodes and `type` for relationships don’t exist.
 That’s why there is the `CypherToGraphOpts` object where you can define on which property those notions will be saved.

 - Graphology and Neo4j id are the same, but they are also stored on nodes and edges in the property `@id`.

 - Neo4j node’s labels are stored in the property `@labels`

 - Neo4j edge’s type is stored in the property `@type`

 ## Development